gfajardo95/happiness-levels/README.md

 To run this option use the command: `$ python twitter/publisher.py`

-### Option 2: Publisher with Subscriber
+### Option 2: Publisher with Data Pipeline
-To see a fully integrated example of a Pub/Sub application without an intermediate data transformation step (the Beam pipeline) you can also run the `main.py` file, which is also found in the `twitter` directory.
-This file publishes the tweets to a Cloud Pub/Sub topic, and then the subscriber client, `subscriber.py`, sends the tweets from the topic to a Cloud BigQuery table.
+The `run_pipeline.py` script starts up the data pipeline with the Dataflow runner.
+Once the "workers are ready" message is received then the `publisher.py` script from above is executed.
+The publisher runs infinitely, so exit the program when you wish, and also close the pipeline in the cloud console.

-To run this option use the command: `$ python twitter/main.py`
+To run this option use the command: `$ python twitter/run_pipeline.py`

-### Option 3: Publisher to Beam
+### Option 3: Real-time Dashboard
-This is the full end-to-end solution this application is designed to do.
-It is coming soon!
+A React dashboard can communicate through RSocket with an endpoint that subscribes to the pipeline's output.
+To begin the process and eventually see data come into the dashboard (it takes a while) first start up the Spring Boot server.
+Use the `mvn spring-boot:run -Dspring-boot.run.profiles=dev` command to do so.
+Then, in a separate terminal window, go inside the `/webapp` directory and start the client with `npm start`.
+Use the logs to track the process, and be patient as the Twitter stream has been highly reduced to only include Tweets that have country information.